Sierra Menera: Geography

 The main range is aligned in a NNW - SSE direction.
 It is not as high or conspicuous as other mountain ranges of the Iberian System.
 From the hydrographic point of view the Sierra Menera divides the Atlantic from the Mediterranean watershed.
 The eastern rivulets are tributaries of the Jiloca River, the western of the Tagus, and the northern have no exit, ending up in the Laguna de Gallocanta basin.

 Sierra Menera's highest point is the 1,601 m high summit known as Monte de San Ginés; another important peak is the 1591 m high Mojón Alto.

 History

-The Sierra Menera's name derives from the word for ore in Spanish language, for it has rich iron ore deposits that were exploited since ancient Celtiberian, and later also during Roman times, well until the late 20th century.

-A 200 km long railway line was built by the Compañía Minera de Sierra Menera S. A. in 1903 in order to bring the iron ore to the harbor of Sagunto.
+The Sierra Menera's name derives from the word for ore in Spanish language, for it has rich iron ore deposits that were exploited since ancient Celtiberian, and later also during Roman times, well until the late 20th century.The mines are located between the provinces of Teruel (Aragon) and Guadalajara (Castile).
+This led to many disputes in the 16th century.
+From the late 19th century onward, they were exploited through open-pit operations by Compañía Minera de Sierra Menera S. A..
+The extracted mineral consisted of iron oxides, especially limonite, formed by the alteration of carbonates.

+The disagreement over the cost of transporting ore using the already existing railway line owned by the Compañía del Ferrocarril Central de Aragón led to the construction of their own railway.
+This line was meter-gauge and ended at a loading pier in Sagunto (Valencia).
+The new railway had a length of 204 km and entered service in 1907.
 This was the longest private company-owned railway line in Europe.
+The construction cost was very high, as major engineering works were required, such as the viaduct over the Albentosa River, which is 180 meters long and 50 meters at its maximum height.
+This bridge is still preserved today as part of Vía Verde de Ojos Negros, a rail trail.
+In 1972, its railway ceased operations, and the transport of the ore was transferred to the RENFE railway.
+The mines were abandoned in 1985.

 A blast furnace facility also belonging to the company was also located in Sagunto, where a pelletizing plant and a long jetty were built in the 1970s.
+The Sagunto ore-processing facilities, Altos Hornos del Mediterráneo S.A., ceased their activity in 1984 and the Sierra Menera mining company went bankrupt in 1987, following which the mines and their subsidiary facilities were closed.